 One popular brand is Dr. Teal’s, but there are plenty of options on the market.
 There are even foot scrubs, bubble baths, and lotions that may be of use.

-Sleep is not just a period of inactivity; it is a critical phase during which the body undergoes significant repair and restoration.
-As a runner, getting sufficient and high-quality sleep is vital for maximizing muscle recovery and overall performance.
+Sleep is one of the most underrated recovery tools out there.
+As a runner, getting sufficient and high-quality sleep is important for maximizing muscle recovery and overall performance.

 Inadequate sleep can disrupt hormone balance, leading to increased levels of cortisol, the body’s stress hormone.
 Elevated cortisol levels can hinder muscle recovery and even contribute to muscle breakdown.
 Additionally, disrupted sleep can affect hunger hormones, such as ghrelin and leptin, leading to an increased appetite and potential weight gain.